 Alan writes a brand of science fiction that blends fanciful characters and scenarios with generous doses of philosophy and social commentary.
 His book, To Wrestle with Darkness, is available at most major retailers.

-A diverse writer and wearer of many hats, Balogun is the author of several short stories in the genres of Horror, Fantasy and Science Fiction and of seven novels – the Steamfunk bestseller, MOSES: The Chronicles of Harriet Tubman (Books 1 & 2); the science fiction gangster saga, Redeemer; the Sword & Soul epic, Once Upon A Time In Afrika; the Dieselfunk / Pulp novel, The Scythe; the martial arts epic, Fist of Africa and the Urban Superhero series A Single Link and Wrath of the Siafu: A Single Link 2.
+A diverse writer and wearer of many hats, Balogun is the author of several short stories in the genres of Horror, Fantasy and Science Fiction and of eight novels – the Steamfunk bestseller, MOSES: The Chronicles of Harriet Tubman (Books 1 & 2); the science fiction gangster saga, Redeemer; the Sword & Soul epic, Once Upon A Time In Afrika; the Dieselfunk / Pulp novel, The Scythe; the martial arts epic, Fist of Africa, the “Choose-Your-Own Adventure”-type book, The Keys and the Urban Superhero series A Single Link and Wrath of the Siafu: A Single Link 2.
 He is also Co-Editor of two bestselling anthologies – Steamfunk and Ki Khanga: The Sword and Soul Anthology and co-creator – with author, Milton Davis – of the award winning martial arts / science fiction screenplay, Ngolo.

 A long-time admirer of Harriet Tubman, in Moses: The Chronicles of Harriet Tubman, Balogun elevates this already heroic icon to super-heroic status when he pits her against the advanced technologies and enhanced abilities of the servants of a government that has turned its back on her and seeks to see her dead.
 Harriet, possessing extraordinary abilities of her own, enlists the aid of other heroes of history to make a stand against the powerful forces of evil.